Smudge202/smudge202.github.io/_posts/2015-07-22-recruitment.md

 * If you do not provide any information regarding the role, simply a statement asking me to call you, I will not.
 * If you send me a registration form asking me to re-write details on my CV, I will not.

-They're probably my biggest gripes regarding spam, but note that on some of those points I don't hold anyone personally responsible.
-That would be mean; instead I take your email as a reflection of your company's practices and blacklist the domain.
+They're probably my biggest gripes regarding spam, but note that on the first two points that I don't hold anyone personally responsible.
+Instead I take your email as a reflection of your company's practices and blacklist the domain.

 ## Phone Calls